 CERTIFICATE.-Courses A, B, and J, and any three of the remaining courses.
-In addition the student must prepare an acceptable thesis.
-(See page 37.)
+In addition the student must prepare a paper which shall give evidence of her ability to investigate and discuss intelligently some subject chosen by her in consultation with the professors of the department.
+(See page 33.)